K8s primer - Part II

 So far we are able to:

-We have a few alternatives to get external traffic into our cluster.
+We have a few alternatives for getting external traffic into our cluster.

 File ./k8s/nodeport.yaml